aukilabs/hagall-old/README.md

 ### Testing

-After launching Hagall, it's a good idea to take a look at the logs to make sure your server is registered, working, and accessible.
+After launching Hagall, it's a good idea to take a look at the logs to make sure your server is registered, working and accessible.
 There are a few things you can look for:

 * "hagall is successfully registered to hds" should show up in the log
 * `"message":"new client is connected","tags":{"app-key":"0xSMOKE"}}` should show up in the log.
 These are health checks (also known as smoke tests) running from the central Hagall Discovery Service (HDS) to test that the server is working